Architectural Design: Lighting (Revision 2)

 Your work in this course will be evaluated based on three assignments and the final examination.
 Assignments 1, 2, and 3 (worth 25% each) consist of problems and questions drawn from the units.
 The final examination will cover the entire course and is worth 25% of your final grade.

 To receive credit for ARCH 525 students must complete all three assignments and the final examination.
-The passing mark for each assignment and final exam is 50%.
+The minimum pass mark for the final exam is 50%.

 Grades will be distributed as follows: